 As a parent, you may have to fly with your kids at some point.
 Flying with kids can be quite stressful due to their unpredictable behavior and constant need for you to take care of them throughout the flight.
 The passengers sitting next to you may also pile up on your stress by continually complaining about the kids.
-Below a few tips for flying with a baby that will help you make your journey less stressful for everyone.

 Choose the Right Flying Time